 Protecting your commercial or residential rental property against fire damage is vital.
 At Assured Electricians, our electricians strive to provide exceptional service in Cardiff and our use of cutting-edge technology.
 Designed to rapidly detect fires and minimise the damage and disruption caused to your business, our fire alarm systems provide you with the peace of mind you need as a property owner.

 Predominately designed for smaller properties, two-wire fire alarm systems are based on standard conventional system technology.

-The two-wire system, the detectors, call points and alarm devices for each zone are wired on the same set of two-core zone cables back to the control panel.
-This enables the fire alarm to use a single circuit per zone both for detection and to power the sounders or sirens.
+The two-wire system, the detectors, call points and alarm devices for each zone are wired back to the control panel on the same set of two-core zone cables.
+This enables the fire alarm to use a single circuit per zone to detect and power the sounders or sirens.
 Although two-wire systems are more expensive to purchase than four-wire systems, they are quicker, more flexible, and less expensive for our installers to put in place.

-Two-wire systems also provide more flexibility in operation, and have additional functionality, including:
+Two-wire systems also provide more flexibility in operation and have additional functionality, including:

 Analogue-addressable fire alarm systems provide details on individual detectors, whereas conventional systems only provide information about specific circuits or zones.
 This is made possible by the fire control panel receiving information and status reports from each device and indicating its exact location if there is a fire, fault, smoke, heat, or contamination.

 Wireless or battery-powered radio-linked fire alarm systems are more expensive to buy but are: